jacksleight/statamic-memberbox/docs/implementation.md

 When the `when` parameter is present the tag will only operate if the value is truthy.
 If it’s falsy your template will behave as if the tag wasn’t there at all, permitting all access.

-You can specify a different redirect location and response code with the `to` and `response` parameters.

 ### Restrict individual pages based on an entry field

 Adding the following line to the top of your `resources/views/pages/show.antlers.html` file will restrict access to all page entries that have a `protected` toggle field set to `true` and abort the request for non-members: